 One of the great things about NaNoWriMo is the way it gathers together a community of writers who can support one another throughout the challenge.
 This support comes in the form of online forums as well as in real life writing events.

-If you failed to reach your goals in November, you either didn't reach out to your local and/or online community of writers, or the community you did reach out to didn't provide you with the amount of accountability you needed to be successful.
+If you failed to reach your goals in November, you either didn't reach out to your local and/or online community of writers, or the community you did reach out to didn't provide you with the amount of accountability you needed in order for you to be successful.

 While fellow writers are an essential component of your growth and progress as a writer, you can't expect them to support you the way a writing coach, like myself, would.
 For example, I recorded 30 motivation videos for my clients participating in NaNo (one for each day), and we changed our bi-weekly group coaching sessions into weekly sessions for the entire month of November.
 How might those 30 videos and 5 coaching sessions have helped you stay on track?

-The fact that you didn't have someone personally invested in your success meant you didn't have any real stakes or consequences for not completing what you said you wanted to achieved.
+The fact that you didn't have someone personally invested in your success meant you didn't establish any real stakes or consequences for not completing what you said you would.
 We're all great at telling ourselves excuses about why we didn't do what we said we were going to do, but telling that same excuse to your writing coach is a whole other thing.

 4. You bottomed out in the Transition Curve

-The steps in any major project can be chartered along a Transition Curve, also known as S Curve.
+The steps in any major project can be charted along a Transition Curve, also known as an S Curve.
 One of the interesting things about NaNoWriMo is it forces writers to experience the transition curve at the accelerated pace.

 The transition curve looks like this: